PollyP/ICWtool/README.md

 But my work on ICWtools is strictly on a time-available basis, so I am not making any promises about support and maintenance.

-As long as I'm caveating: Since ICWtools is a Chrome extension, it is completely dependent on Ancestry.com's website.
+As long as I'm caveating: ICWtools is a Chrome extension, it is completely dependent on Ancestry.com's website.
 Websites change how they do things all the time, and any of those changes could make ICWtools inoperable for a time, or even permanently.